ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 How do I submit a change to the documentation?
 ++++++++++++++++++++++++++++++++++++++++++++++

-Great question!
 Documentation for Ansible is kept in the main project git repository, and complete instructions for contributing can be found in the docs README `viewable on GitHub <https://github.com/ansible/ansible/blob/devel/docs/docsite/README.md>`_.
 Thanks!

 .. _i_dont_see_my_question: